 Welcome To MyBeefCheckoff.com!

 Welcome to the home of your Beef Checkoff Program!
-As you know, your checkoff is invested in a variety of promotion, research and information programs, and here we’d like to tell you about how your checkoff dollar is being leveraged in the area of Beef Quality Assurance (BQA).
+As you know, your checkoff is invested in a variety of promotion, research and information programs, and we wanted to give you some additional details about checkoff investments in safeguarding the beef industry, as well as offer you access to extensive information about all checkoff programs through MyBeefCheckoff.com.